Highlights from the Ratings and Financial Report for Globalstar Inc. (GSAT)

 Sponsored

-GSAT currently public float of 731.44M and currently shorts hold a 6.24% ratio of that float.
-Today, the average trading volume of GSAT was 6.61M shares.
+The average price from analysts is $2.14, which is $1.1 above the current price.
+GSAT currently public float of 733.93M and currently shorts hold a 6.22% ratio of that float.
+Today, the average trading volume of GSAT was 6.41M shares.

 GSAT’s Market Performance

-GSAT stocks went up by 7.04% for the week, with a monthly jump of 28.81% and a quarterly performance of 26.67%, while its annual performance rate touched 16.92%.
-The volatility ratio for the week stands at 6.52% while the volatility levels for the past 30 days are set at 8.15% for Globalstar Inc..
-The simple moving average for the period of the last 20 days is 21.12% for GSAT stocks with a simple moving average of 6.83% for the last 200 days.
+GSAT stocks went down by -7.24% for the week, with a monthly jump of 27.03% and a quarterly performance of 21.55%, while its annual performance rate touched 8.46%.
+The volatility ratio for the week stands at 4.92% while the volatility levels for the past 30 days are set at 6.97% for Globalstar Inc..
+The simple moving average for the period of the last 20 days is 5.94% for GSAT stocks with a simple moving average of -1.26% for the last 200 days.

 Analysts’ Opinion of GSAT